haniyeh-habibi/custom-commands/README.md

 # Django Start Project Custom Command
+First Create a virtualenv and activate it, then install requirements.

 This command Creates a django project with the app which is provided in --app argument.
 If setting argument is set to t then settings file will change too.